Readit News logoReadit News

 lupinglade commented on Apple needs a Snow Sequoia reviews.ofb.biz/safari/ar... · Posted by u/trbutler

-clumsysmurf · 9 months ago
+clumsysmurf · a year ago

 > I could walk item by item through System Settings and point out many equally inexplicable decisions.
 Did anyone at Apple really believe a Mac user’s life would be better if common features were buried deep in menus?